-Enhance your education at UWM by joining one of our many student organizations to expand learning outside of the classroom and make connections with others.
+Enhance your education at UWM by joining one of our many student organizations.
+You’ll expand your learning outside of the classroom and make great connections, too!

 The College of Engineering & Applied Science has active student chapters of many of the leading engineering and computer science professional societies and organizations.
 See below or contact Steven Anderson to learn more about an organization you’re interested in–or to start a new student org.

 American Foundry Society (AFS)

 AFS provides academic, hands-on, and career opportunities to students interested in metallurgy and the metal casting industry.

 For more information, contact Swaroop Behera, president